telecombcn-dl/2017-dlai-team4/index.md

 The particular thing about this model is that, althought it's a very deep network (much deeper than VGG16/19), the file containing its weight weighs only a fifth of those from the VGG family.
 This is due to its unique architecture.

-Anyway, we used optimized this model less than the other since it's first run yielded quite unsatisfactory results: val_acc=15% with no overfitting.
+Anyway, we optimized this model less than the other since its first run yielded quite unsatisfactory results: **val_acc=15% with no overfitting**.
 Since it's only slightly better than the MNIST architecture and worse than both VGG19 and VGG16, we decided to abandon it quite soon.

 ## What we learned from the project

-Since we all come from a telecommunication background, we are not expert programmes nor have much experience with Machine Learning-related topics.
+Since we all come from a telecommunication background, we are not expert programmers nor have much experience with Machine Learning-related topics.

 Hence, we learned quite a lot from this project, and not only about Deep Learning!

-Some transversal knowledge and skills that we learned are:
+Some **transversal knowledge and skills** that we learned are:
 * Setting up and accessing remote virtual machines
 * Accessing and using basic Google Cloud instances
 * Increased confidence with linux’ terminal